Mathics3/mathics-development-guide/docs/developing-code/extending/tutorial/4-patterns.rst

-One way to implement this in Python code is to have two different Python methods that start with the name ``apply``, one will handle one kind of From, say of the kind we saw previously, a person name is given.
+One way to implement this in Python code is to have two different Python methods that start with the name ``apply``, one will handle one kind of Form, say of the kind we saw previously, a person name is given.
 The other *apply* method will handle another kind of Form, such as one where there is an additional parameter, a string language value.